Randolph Churchill: Early 1930s

-Randolph's good looks and self-confidence soon brought him some success as a womaniser, but his attempt to seduce one young woman at Blenheim failed after she spent the night in bed for protection with his cousin Anita Leslie, while Randolph sat on the side of the bed talking at length of "when I am prime minister".
+Randolph's good looks and self-confidence soon brought him some success as a womaniser, but his attempt to seduce one young woman at Blenheim failed after she spent the night in bed with his cousin Anita Leslie for protection, while Randolph sat on the side of the bed talking at length of "when I am prime minister".
 Randolph, who had been lucky not to be named in court as one of her lovers, also comforted a tearful Tilly Losch in public at Quaglino's after her divorce in 1934, to the amusement of the other diners and the waiters.

 In the 1930s, Winston's overindulgence of his son was one of several causes of coolness between him and Clementine.
 Clementine several times threw him out of Chartwell after arguments; at one time Clementine told Randolph she hated him and never wanted to see him again.

 Early political career

 Randolph Churchill's political career (like that of his son) was not as successful as that of his father or grandfather Lord Randolph Churchill.
 In an attempt to assert his own political standing he announced in January 1935 that he was a candidate in the Wavertree by-election in Liverpool; on 6 February 1935, an Independent Conservative on a platform of rearmament and opposition to Indian Home Rule.
 His campaign was funded by Lucy, Lady Houston, an eccentric ardent nationalist who owned the Saturday Review.
 In an attempt to encourage Randolph, Lady Houston sent him a poem: